pyaephyohein/blog/_posts/2023-08-20-Why-I-use-External-DNS.md

 ---

 ### Why I use External DNS
 Last years ago, I started using External DNS for the first time.
-It was easy to manage the DNS Records on the AWS's Route 53, and other DNS services like Cloudflare and so on.
+It is easy to manage the DNS Records on the AWS's Route 53, and other DNS services like Cloudflare and so on.
 You don't have to worry about creating too many DNS records by yourself :P.
 <br>
 <img src="/assets/images/external-dns.png" width="400" high="400">

 ### How it works.
 External DNS is great tools for Kubernetes ingress.
-It can be used to automatically create DNS records when I deploy ingress in Kubernetes Cluster.
+It can be used to automatically create DNS records when deploy ingress in Kubernetes Cluster.Add Ingress class's loadbalancer address as A record's value.
 So let's start with a simple example.

 ### Example with Route 53.
 In this example, I will show you with helm and argocd. so you can use other tools and IaC like terraform.